dnsingh2826/Loan-Repayment-Classification-using-ML-for-Risk-Prediction-and-Analysis/README.md

 # Loan-Repayment-Classification-using-ML-for-Risk-Prediction-and-Analysis
 This project develops a machine learning model to predict loan repayment likelihood for better risk management.
 Using a labeled dataset, it includes data preprocessing (outlier removal, format standardization, missing value imputation) and applies various classifiers to evaluate their effectiveness in predicting repayment probability.

+This project is designed to enhance risk management and analysis in the financial sector by employing machine learning (ML) techniques to predict and classify loan repayment behavior.
+Utilizing a comprehensive labeled dataset, the project applies an array of preprocessing techniques to ensure data integrity and suitability for ML models.
+This includes the removal of outliers, reformatting data for model compatibility, and addressing missing values.

+Following preprocessing, a diverse set of classification algorithms is implemented to evaluate their effectiveness in predicting loan repayment outcomes.
+The models employed include Logistic Regression, Linear Regression, Support Vector Machine (SVM), Random Forest, K-Nearest Neighbors (KNN), Naive Bayes, and XGBoost.
+Each model is assessed based on its performance in classifying whether a borrower is likely to repay the loan or default.

+The objective of this project is to provide a robust analytical tool that assists financial institutions in risk management by accurately forecasting loan repayment behaviors.
+The insights gained from this analysis are intended to inform decision-making processes and improve the overall efficiency of loan approval and monitoring systems.